MavenCoding157/The-Xbox-puller-Multi-tool-beta-/README.md

 Also the main screen of the xbox puller should fit any resolution from 1600x900 - 1920x1080.
 But if you have a laptop which uses a resolution which is zoomed in (e.g. 150% or 125%) then you will need to turn it back down to 100% to use.

-And also this tool may be subject to change so if you download it and it has more options than showcased here, that is why.
+This also (if you cant tell) is my first project and as in the title this project is in beta and will be regularly updated.
+So if your wondering why there is more options than showcased here once you have downloaded the tool or it looks different, that is why.

 **LEGAL NOTICE**